ADVANCING AUTONOMOUS VLM AGENTS

 where the first term maximizes the likelihood of observing outcomes \(O\) given the subgoal \(sg_i\), and the second term minimizes the Kullback-Leibler divergence (KL-divergence) between the policy \( \pi \) and the reference policy \( \pi_{\text{ref}} \), ensuring that the learned policy aligns with the reference policy while effectively solving the subgoal.

+Figure 2.
 Autonomous vision-language subgoal generation in AitW task.
 The vision-language model autonomously decomposes the goal of the complicated mobile device control task into easily achievable subgoals.

 We employ Vision-Language Models (VLMs) to autonomously generate subgoals.
 Given a high-level goal \(g\), the VLM generates a set of feasible subgoals \( \{ sg_i \}_{i=1}^N \) that break down the task into simpler, achievable steps.
 The optimization objective for VSC-RL, using a VLM as the subgoal generator, can be written as: